NJUPT-JunYin/NC--SVB/README.md

 >* The app will display simulation parameters and results on the emulator screen, allowing you to observe the performance of different collaborative recovery process.

 >Observing Simulation Results:
->* The simulation app will showcase relevant metrics such as throughput, decoding rate, and delay directly within the app interface.
+>* The simulation app will showcase relevant metrics such as frame rate, bit rate and decoding rate directly within the app interface.